5 Reasons Why You Need Self-Care in Your LifeBy Stephanie E - Jenny Craig Science-Backed

 Two words: Treat yourself (in a healthy way, of course!)

 When was the last time you did something you enjoyed, just for you?
-Juggling everything in your life can feel overwhelming—from family, to work, to trying to maintain a social life— you’re probably left with very little “me time.”
-Whether you’re busy and single, a working mom or stay-at-home parent, these self-care tips are easy to incorporate into any lifestyle.
+Juggling everything in your life can sometimes feel overwhelming — and you're probably left with very little “me time.”
+Whether you’re busy and single, or a stay-at-home parent, these self-care tips are easy to incorporate into any lifestyle.

 What is self-care?